dcieslak19973/hyperzoekt/crates/zoekt/PORTING.md

 - [~] Repo/file scoping, symbol awareness (symbol extraction + per-doc symbols persisted; symbol-trigram postings and shard-side prefilter implemented but needs tuning)
 - [~] Broader test parity with Go Zoekt (good unit coverage; need Go-derived fixtures and golden comparisons)

+Recent notable changes (delta since earlier drafts):

+- [x] Multi-branch indexing (in-memory prototype): `IndexBuilder::branches(...)` and supporting code were added to allow indexing multiple branches by extracting each branch's tree and creating per-branch documents with in-memory contents.
+See `crates/zoekt/src/index.rs` and `crates/zoekt/tests/branch_selection.rs` for an end-to-end test.
+- [x] `content_only` semantics: `content_only` is now enforced at planning/execution time in the searcher, with unit/integration tests to validate path-vs-content behavior.
+- [x] In-memory per-document contents: the in-memory index now stores per-doc contents (for branch-extracted docs) and the search/tokenization path prefers these in-memory contents so branch-scoped searches see the correct file contents instead of the workspace checkout.
+- [x] Robust default-branch detection in tests: branch-selection tests detect the repo's initial branch via a chain (rev-parse → symbolic-ref → config → fallback) so tests run reproducibly across environments where the default branch is `main` or `master`.
+- [x] Debug prints removed: temporary debug logging used during development was cleaned up.

+- [x] Library-based branch extraction attempt: `extract_branch_tree_libgit2` was added to try libgit2 extraction first and fall back to `git archive | tar`.
+The `branch_selection` test was validated in the devcontainer after this change.
+- [~] Upstream parity audit started: the upstream Go `zoekt` repository was inspected under `./.upstream/zoekt` and a per-module parity report has been drafted (recommendations and prioritized test gaps were collected).
+Next step: add Go-derived golden tests and carry out focused parity checks for regex prefiltering, symbol extraction, and shard semantics.

+Notes about implementation details and environment dependency:

+- The multi-branch indexing path now attempts a library-based extraction first (libgit2 via the `git2` crate) and falls back to the previous `git archive | tar -x` pipeline on error.
+This removes the hard dependency on shelling out in environments where `libgit2` is available, while preserving the previous behavior as a safe fallback.
+- Important: `libgit2` requires native libgit2 headers/libs available in the build environment (CI images may need libgit2-dev or equivalent).
+The fallback ensures CI or developer environments without libgit2 still work.
+- Because the extraction produces per-branch in-memory document contents, the searcher prefers these in-memory contents.
+This ensures correct trigram/symbol extraction and query behavior for branch-indexed docs without changing on-disk shard formats.
+- Tests for the zoekt crate (including the branch-selection test) ran in the devcontainer after the libgit2 change; the branch-selection test passed.
+Add a CI job to exercise both the libgit2 path and the fallback path to avoid regressions on different runners.

 Mapping (Go -> Rust modules):
 - zoekt/query -> crates/zoekt/src/query.rs (AST and execution, slice-based set ops)
 - zoekt/regex -> crates/zoekt/src/regex_analyze.rs (basic; improve prefiltering)
 - zoekt/trigram -> crates/zoekt/src/trigram.rs
 - zoekt/index (in-memory) -> crates/zoekt/src/index.rs (IndexBuilder, InMemoryIndex)
+ - zoekt/index (in-memory) -> crates/zoekt/src/index.rs (IndexBuilder, InMemoryIndex).
+Note: includes `IndexBuilder::branches(...)` and per-doc in-memory content support used for branch-scoped indexing/tests.
 - zoekt/shard formats -> crates/zoekt/src/shard.rs (writer/reader, mmap search)
 - cmd/zoekt-index, cmd/zoekt -> crates/zoekt-cli (zr-index, zr-search, zr-bench, zr-query-bench, zr-compare-bench)